Prag8855/aab/content/guides/taxes.md

 **[Cost of running a business ➞](/guides/start-a-business-in-germany#the-cost-of-running-a-business)**

-Since you are self-employed, your employer does not pay half of your health insurance, pension insurance and unemployment insurance.
+Since you are self-employed, your employer does not pay half of your health insurance, pension insurance or unemployment insurance.
 This means that you pay twice as much for social contributions.

 ## German tax classes